thin-edge/thin-edge.io-specs/src/supported-operations/thin-edge-supported-operations.md

 ## Adding supported operations

-Using tedge config to add supported operations allows any tedge components (or even any device system component) to extend the list of supported operations on demand.
-To add or remove supported operations one can either modify tedge.toml file directly or use tedge cli tool:
+Using `tedge cli` to add supported operations allows any tedge components (or even any device system component) to extend the list of supported operations on demand.

-`tedge cli` tool can be scripted and therefore when installing new components using tedge software management it could be called as a part of the `finalize` process of the plugin.
+`tedge cli` tool can be scripted and therefore when installing new components using tedge software management the operation it can be added as a part of installation script (eg for apt/deb postinst script may execute necessary steps), or if it is a custom plugin supporting other package the finalize phase could invoke some metadata/postinstall script in the `finalize` phase.

 ```shell
 #!/bin/sh